KazanExpress/django-test-task/READMEdone.md

 For all page moderator they are:

-Add/Delete/Change/View on Shops, Products, Categories, Products’ images
+Add/Delete/Change/View on Shops, Products, Categories, Products’

+TODO: Forgot to add Product -> Shop dependency